igrishaev/farseer/README.md

 ~~~

 Note: we use the `wrap-json-body` middleware but not `wrap-json-params` to make
 it work with batch requests.
-The the payload is not a map, it cannot be merged
+As the payload is not a map, it cannot be merged
-to the `:params` field.
+with the `:params` field.

 The `:http/middleware` parameter must be a vector of middleware.
 Each middleware
 is either a function or a vector of `[function, arg2, arg3, ...]`.
 In the second
 case, it will be applied to the handler as `(apply function handler arg2, arg3,
 ...)`.
-For example, if a middleware takes additional params, you specify it like
+For example, if a middleware takes additional params, you specify it as a
-a vector `[middleware, params]`.
+vector `[middleware, params]`.

-By overriding the `:http/middleware` field, you can add your own logic to the HTTP
+You can bring your own logic into the HTTP pipeline by overriding the
-pipeline.
-Here is a quick example how you protect the handler with Basic Auth:
+`:http/middleware` field.
+Here is a quick example how you protect the handler
+with Basic Auth:

 ~~~clojure
 ;; ns imports